 What started off as a small initiative has become a popular American tradition focused on celebrating small businesses—their hard working business owners, their contribution to the economy, and their role in the communities of which they are a part.

-People typically think of SBS as something that only retail stores can do, but the truth is, any small business can participate.
+People typically think of Small Business Saturday as something that only retail stores can do, but the truth is, any small business can participate.
 It may leverage the holiday shopping hype, but its main purpose is to celebrate small business.

-While SBS is open to all small businesses, the benefits of SBS will only be felt by the ones who know how to use this day to their advantage.
+While Small Business Saturday is open to all small businesses, the benefits of this holiday will only be felt by the ones who know how to use this day to their advantage.
 In order to use SBS to strengthen connections with your target audience and market your business, you need a plan.

 There are many ways to approach Small Business Saturday with a growth mindset.
 The only problem is that this makes it easy to get derailed or overwhelmed.
 Taking on a multitude of activities will lead, at best, to average success in each.
 Focusing on one activity, on the other hand, will drive results.

-Having a core plan in place for SBS will help you to stay on track so that you can actually see tangible results.
-The elements of a good plan includes a goal, a budget, and an offer; as well as execution, follow up, and review.
+Having a core plan in place for Small Business Saturday will help you to stay on track so that you can actually see tangible results.
+The elements of a good marketing plan include a goal, a budget, and an offer; as well as execution, follow up, and review.

 The most important element of your Small Business Saturday plan is the goal.
 Notice the singular use of “goal”.
 Once again, it’s better to focus all of your efforts on one goal than to distribute your efforts among many.
 This is a quick holiday!